Daniel Berehulak

 Daniel Berehulak (born 1975) is an Australian photographer and photojournalist based in Mexico City.
-He is a regular contributor to The New York Times and has visited more than 60 countries covering contemporary issues.
+He is a staff photographer of The New York Times and has visited more than 60 countries covering contemporary issues.

 In 2015, he was awarded the Pulitzer Prize for Feature Photography for his coverage of the Ebola epidemic in West Africa, and was a Pulitzer Prize finalist for his coverage of the Pakistan floods in 2010.
 His photography has earned five World Press Photo awards and he has twice been named Photographer of the Year by Pictures of the Year International (2014 and 2015).
 In 2016, he was named Photojournalist of the Year (large-circulation publications) in the National Press Photographers Association's Best of Photojournalism contest.

 Career

 Berehulak was born in Sydney, Australia, the son of Ukrainian immigrants.
 After studying history at the University of New South Wales, initially he embarked on a business-oriented career.
 He turned to photography in 2000, working for an Australian sports agency, when he photographed the tests events for the 2000 Olympics in Sydney.
 In 2002, he started working for Getty Images in Sydney as a sports photographer, moving to London as a staff photographer in 2005 and was later based in New Delhi.
 He is a regular contributor to The New York Times and has visited more than 60 countries covering events including the Iraq and Afghan wars, the trial of Saddam Hussein, child labour in India, and the return of Benazir Bhutto to Pakistan, where he interviewed her shortly before her death.
 He has also documented numerous social issues and people coping with the aftermath of disasters, including the Japan tsunami and the Chernobyl.
 He has worked as a freelance photographer since 2013.